-The Monitoring Officer will maintain a record of all 'urgent' decisions and submit a report on these decisions at least annually to the Leadership Board.
+A report of decisions made following the procedure in 31, 32, 33 and is made to the Overview and Scrutiny Committee and the Leadership Board at least once annually.
 The report will include a summary of the subject matter of the decisions taken.

-4.2 Governance Committee Rules of Procedure
+4.2 Audit and Standards Committee Rules of Procedure

-Subject to the provisions of any specific legislation and/or regulations relating to their operation, the Governance Committee will conduct their proceedings in accordance with the following procedure rules.
+Subject to the provisions of any specific legislation and/or regulations relating to their operation, the Audit and Standards Committee will conduct their proceedings in accordance with the following procedure rules.